 1. Pierre Lessard and / and Barbe Fortin, 08-03-1696

-2. René Lepage of Sainte-Claire (inheritance in favor of his wife Marie-Madeleine Gagnon)
+2. René Lepage de Sainte-Claire (part by inheritance in favor of his wife Marie-Madeleine Gagnon)

 Lepage-Thibierge (or Anse-aux-Coques or Ste-Luce)